(Part 3 of 3)

 It's not going well...

-It's not good when you question everything that you are told at work, you are suspicious of anyone and anything, and are living in fear, but you find yourself smiling anyway.
-It's not going well when you feel the weight of the world on your shoulders, are angry about going to work, are in a hurry to finish your shift, and when you know that going home will not be much better.
+It's not good when you question everything that you are told at work; you are suspicious of anyone and anything and are living in fear, but you find yourself smiling anyway.
+It's not going well when you feel the weight of the world on your shoulders, are angry about going to work, are in a hurry to finish your shift and know that going home will not be much better.
 It's not going well, I tell you ...

-It's not going well when you forget what you were doing because you are so tormented, when you don't comprehend what you've just read, and when you stop dead in your tracks in the middle of the living room wondering why you were there in the first place.
+It's not going well when you forget what you were doing because you are so tormented when you don't comprehend what you've just read and when you stop dead in your tracks in the middle of the living room, wondering why you were there in the first place.
 It's not going well when you want to hide from your family because you're sniffing a bit, and you start taking inventory of everything you've touched in your day.
-It's not going well when you have to breathe through a mask all day long, and, dressed in a yellow hospital gown, you see yourself looking like a bottle of banana flavoured antibiotics.
-It's not going well when you're surrounded by new procedures every day, and all you want is to cover yourself up in a suit of armor.
+It's not going well when you have to breathe through a mask all day long, and, dressed in a yellow hospital gown, you see yourself looking like a bottle of banana-flavoured antibiotics.
+It's not going well when you're surrounded by new procedures every day, and all you want is to cover yourself up in a suit of armour.

 "Help me keep my balance instead of pretending I'm not going to fall, tell me it's going to be hard instead of telling me it's not that bad and making me feel weak when I realize how hard it is."